Bear Viewing Tours from Homer, Alaska

 September:

 All three months are excellent.
 If you have flexibility, July and August offer the highest bear activity.
-Book early — trips fill quickly at 6 guests maximum.
+Book early because trips fill up quickly at 6 guests maximum.

 About Your Guide — Captain Mike Patterson